Hevski/Poly_Comp/quiz.md

 ## What is/are the advantage(s) of using composition?

 - It helps if you want to make changes to something in the future - makes the program more scalable.

+## When an object is destroyed, what happens to all the objects it is composed of?

-Also if an object is deleted it means all the components don't get deleted with it.
+- If an object is destroyed it means all the components get destroyed with it.